12 Things to Know About the Earned Income Tax Credit

 Citizens must file a federal tax return to claim the EIC and get a refund.
 Even for someone who doesn't earn enough to be required to file a return, it could be worth filing just to claim the credit.
 Millions of taxpayers will qualify for the EIC for the first time this year.

 The value of the EIC ranges from $2 to $6,318 for the 2017 tax year, depending on how many qualifying children are in the household.
 A credit up to $510 can be claimed by some taxpayers who don't have any children.
 The EIC is a refundable credit, meaning the credit can offset taxes owed and result in a refund.
 By contrast, nonrefundable credits can only offset taxes owed.

 As the name implies, taxpayers must have earned income to qualify for the credit.
 Earned income includes taxable wages, some taxable long-term disability benefits, self-employment profits, and nontaxable combat pay.
 Some types of income don't qualify as earned income, including interest or dividends, alimony, child support, unemployment, and Social Security.

-Taxpayers who are "married filing separately" cannot claim the EIC, and there are rules taxpayers must follow to determine filing status.
+Taxpayers classified as "married filing separately" cannot claim the EIC, and there are rules taxpayers must follow to determine filing status.
 Even a couple who are no longer together might not qualify for "single" or "head of household" status unless they get an official maintenance decree or divorce by the last day of the year.
 Taxpayers unsure of their filing status can use the IRS' What Is My Filing Status tool.